Mission Regional Chamber of Commerce: Description

 The MRCC describes its mission as to "foster a network for entrepreneurial leaders to partner in representation, communication and education."
 It acts on behalf of local businesses, and as an unbiased advocacy group, they serve as a direct liaison between their members and the local government.
 They also provide their members with networking opportunities, group benefits, educational seminars, as well as marketing and advertising opportunities.

 The MRCC is a member of the BC Chamber of Commerce.
 It currently has 450 members and prints a monthly newsletter titled "The Business Track".
 It hosts the Annual Candlelight Parade, the largest nighttime Christmas Parade in Western Canada and draws approximately 13 000 spectators every year.

 The original Mission Soapbox Derby is still held annually by the Mission & District Soapbox Derby Association.

 Current President

-The current president of the Chamber is Manny Deol, a realtor with Royal LePage Wheeler Cheam Realty.
-Manny was born and raised in Mission.
+The current president of the Chamber is Celine Dauphney, President and Co-Founder of Urban Valley Transport Ltd., a Mission-based courier and freight service provider.